Severe storms, tornadoes possible across the Deep South - WTMJ

 Nearly all of South Carolina is under moderate risk of severe storms.
 The forecast led a number of the state’s school systems to call off in-person classes Thursday and have students and teachers meet online.

-Possible tornadoes on Wednesday knocked down trees, toppled power lines and damaged homes in rural Chilton County and the Alabama communities of Burnsville and Moundville, where power was out and trees blocked a main highway.
+Possible tornadoes on Wednesday knocked down trees, toppled power lines and damaged homes in Chilton County, Clarke County and the Alabama communities of Burnsville and Moundville, where power was out and trees blocked a main highway.

 WTVM-TV reports that Jimmy Baker, whose home was one of at least three destroyed in Chilton, watched as the storm headed toward his house.